melissacoleman/react-serverless-plant-app/README.md

 ## Plant inventory app

-Hugely over engineered serverless web app as a way to learn React and familiarise myself with more AWS services - and also keep track of my plants.
+Serverless web app as a way to learn React and familiarise myself with more AWS services - and also keep track of my plants.

 ## Inspiration